victorliu-sq/PaperWriting/BambooSMP.md

 # Experiment

+One algorithmic challenge is to identify the unmatched man for subsequent sequential proposal when only one single thread remains active.

 To empirically validate the performance benefits of this approach, we conducted a series of tests comparing the initialization times of the RankMatrix and PRMatrix under three different conditions: (1) sequential execution, (2) parallel execution on the CPU, and (3) parallel execution on the GPU.
 As illustrated in Figure \ref{fig:PPResult}, we show that the GPU achieves the lowest initialization times consistently, even when accounting for the additional data transfer overhead between the host and the device.